 Andy Grewal joined the Iowa faculty in 2011.
-Prior to joining Iowa, he was the inaugural visiting assistant professor at the Sandra Day O'Connor College of Law at Arizona State University.
+Prior to joining the Iowa faculty, Professor Grewal taught at Arizona State University.

 Professor Grewal’s scholarly interests relate to the intersections between tax, administrative law, and statutory interpretation.
 His scholarship on tax administration has formed the basis for taxpayer challenges to the Treasury's regulatory authority, including in cases pending before the D.C Circuit and in a federal district court.
 The United States Supreme Court recently cited Professor Grewal in a case involving a complex tax shelter.